1937 24 Hours of Le Mans: Finish and post-race

-With the leaders relaxing, the pursuing Delahayes were able to claw back two of the laps.
+With the leaders relaxing, the pursuing Delahayes were able to claw back two laps of the deficit.
 At 3pm Benoist pitted to hand over to Wimille to take the final shift to the chequered flag.
-The public address announced that the leaders had exceeded the previous race-distance record, set in 1933, to generous applause from the crowd.
+The public address announced that the leaders had already exceeded the previous race-distance record, set in 1933, to generous applause from the crowd.
 Wimille continued on without incident to take a dominant victory, having not relinquished first place since the first hour.
-Marcel and Paul finished 7 laps (100 km) in arrears, with Dreyfus a further five laps behind them.
+Mongin and Paul finished 7 laps (100 km) in arrears, with Dreyfus a further five laps behind them.
 The Delage coupé cruised home to fourth, trouble-free aside from windscreen wipers unable to cope with the sudden storm early in the race.

 A commendable fifth place (albeit over 500 km behind the winners) was the privateer Aston Martin Ulster.
 It had run without incident, steadily moving up the field through the second day.
 The car ran ten laps fewer than it did in 1935, but was still good enough to head home all the 2-litre cars and easily winning its 1.5-litre class by 42 laps over the HRG.
 That car had been delayed by a broken oil-pipe in the morning and had crept around carefully in the last hour doing just enough to make its target distance.
 In the end, that 2-litre class was won by the leading Adler pair of Sauerwein/Orssich, with the team sandwiching a pair of the Darl'Mat Peugeots, with just 3 laps between the four of them.

 Amédée Gordini had been controlling the 1.1-litre class for virtually the whole race.
 But when a mistake in the pit-signalling from his crew called him in for refuelling two laps too early at lunchtime, the car was disqualified.
 It capped off a bad race for the 5-car works team with just a single car finishing with all the rest waylaid by mechanical issues.
 That car was the little SIMCA Cinq of Viale/Alin which was the only finisher in the 750cc class.
 Although nearly 100 laps behind the winners, they still beat their Index target by 25 laps.
 It fell to Vernet's privateer SIMCA to win the 1.1-litre class after the demise of the Singer.
 The near-standard Ford CX also lasted the distance, coming second-in-class.
 Tragically however, Richmond's fiancé Bilney would be killed five weeks later at the Donington 12-hour race.